 Show off your products.

 Some of your clients will actually have printed photos and albums from previous sessions.
 If you’re thinking this will work against you, you’re wrong.
-You and I both know that there’s a HUGE difference in quality between professional products and consumer level products.
+We both know that there’s a HUGE difference in quality between professional products and consumer level products.
 And if you’ve done your homework and found the highest quality products, and chosen to offer products that you’re really excited about, your clients will be hard pressed not to swoon over your gorgeous frame options and albums.
 So show off your products at every chance you get.
 Create a product gallery on your website.
 Add images of your finished prints and albums on display to your printed materials and your emails.
 Post them on your blog and social media.
 And when you see your clients in person, make sure you get your products in their hands.
 Quality shines in person.

 Offer a one time incentive.